List of FIFA World Cup hosts: 1930 FIFA World Cup

 Before the FIFA Congress could vote on the first-ever World Cup host, a series of withdrawals led to the election of Uruguay.
-The Netherlands and Hungary withdrew, followed by Sweden withdrawing in favour of Italy.
-Then both Italy and Spain withdrew, in favour of the only remaining candidate, Uruguay.
+The Netherlands withdrew, followed by Sweden withdrawing in favour of Italy.
+Then Hungary withdrew.
+Finally, both Italy and Spain withdrew, in favour of the only remaining candidate, Uruguay.
 The FIFA Congress met in Barcelona, Spain on 18 May 1929 to ratify the decision, and Uruguay was chosen without a vote.